 Sales Forecasting Process and Performance Measures

 Forecasts will inevitably be wrong.
-However, we see companies fail to have an effective process for identifying abnormal demand at point of customer order entry and programme their computers correctly to consume the forecast and calculate ‘Available to Promise’.
+However, we see companies fail to have an effective process for identifying abnormal demand at point of customer order entry and to programme their computers correctly to consume the forecast and calculate ‘Available to Promise’.
 So, we show how to identify abnormal demand and how to establish a policy for the management of abnormal demand.
+We show how to set safety stock and safety stock correctly – not just a standard 4 weeks for everything.

 Implementation and Avoiding Pitfalls